 - Use a noise machine to drown out tiny noises or annoying dogs. 🙂

 - If you don’t like or want music, use essential oils to help you focus.
 Different scents evoke different feelings, and you can find specific blends for focusing, energizing, etc. (I wrote a full blog post on essential oils and how to use them here.)
-I like Saje Wellness, but now even Target sells essential oils.
+I prefer Saje Wellness, but even Target and Amazon sell essential oils.
 I’ve given this affordable diffuser from Amazon as a gift twice now, and both recipients absolutely love it.

 - Try a vitamin to help you get in the zone.
 No, I’m not advocating using ADD meds here if you don’t have it.
 Don’t do that, okay guys?
 I’ve been taking these Olly Nutrition Laser Focus gummies when I’m feeling scatterbrained.
 The ginseng naturally helps you to focus.